WesleyGlover/AI4Max/ReadMe.txt

-There are three python3 files within this workspace.
+There are four python3 files within this workspace.

 AI4Max_Split.py
         This file contained the linear regression models of each individual factors plotted against suicide rates.